AnonymouX47/term-image/docs/source/library/reference/index.rst

 Text-based Render Styles
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Represent images using ASCII or Unicode symbols, and in some cases, in conjunction with ANSI colour escape codes.
+Represent images using ASCII or Unicode symbols, and in some cases, with ANSI colour escape codes.

 Classes for render styles in this category are subclasses of :py:class:`TextImage <term_image.image.TextImage>`.
 These include:

 * :py:class:`BlockImage <term_image.image.BlockImage>`